iNoSec2/ACEshark/README.md

 ```
 You’re all set.

-**Note**: If automatic copy to clipboard of the extractor script fails, you may need to install a copy/paste mechanism, like `sudo apt-get install xclip` or `sudo apt-get install xselect`:
+**Note**: If automatic copy to clipboard of the extractor script fails, you may need to install a copy/paste mechanism, like `sudo apt-get install xclip` or `sudo apt-get install xselect`.

 ## Usage
 ```